top of page

 tech and financial mechanisms

-Meanwhile, with a population of 1.4 billion people as of 2022 (and rising sharply), it is already home to 17% of the world's human population.
+With a population of 1.4 billion people (and rising sharply), it is already home to 17% of the world's human population.

-By 2050, the populations of more than half of Africa’s 54 nations will double, bringing the total number of people in Africa close to 2.5 billion, or around 25% of the global population.
-40% of all Africans are children under the age of 14 and the average age of an African is 19 years old, whereas a European’s is 44 years old.
+By 2050, the populations of over half of Africa’s 54 nations are projected to double, bringing the continent’s total population to nearly 2.5 billion—around 25% of the global total.
+With 40% of Africans currently under the age of 14 and a median age of just 19 (compared to 44 in Europe), this youthful demographic will be a key driver of future growth and change.

 africa map.png